6061 Aluminum: Get to Know its Properties and Uses

 6061 vs. 2024

-Primarily used in aerospace applications, 2024 is an alloy that is known for high strength.
+Primarily used in aerospace applications, the 2024 alloy is known for high strength.
 Its main alloying element is copper, and although it is strong and has good fatigue resistance, it is less machinable and more difficult to weld than 6061.
 It also offers poor corrosion resistance and is often used in wing and fuselage structures which come under high tension.

 The 6061 aluminum alloy is one of the most common and versatile for extrusion.
 It is generally referred to as structural aluminum since its strength makes it ideal for structural applications.
 However, because of its good combination of properties, it can also be used in a variety of project types.